near/docs/docs/validator/delegation.md

 View call: valeraverim.pool.f863973.m0.get_account_total_balance({"account_id": "meerkat.testnet"})
 '100000000000000000000000000'
 ```
 Where <POOL_ID> is `valeraverim.pool.f863973.m0` and <OWNER_ID> is `meerkat.testnet`.
-The output of the command is `100000000000000000000000000` or the account balance in Yocto.
+The output of the command is `100000000000000000000000000`, which represents an account balance of 100 $near in Yocto.

-You may need the call method `ping` to correctly update your account with the last epoch rewards:
+If the staking pool owner (or any other users) didn't already, you may need the call method `ping` to update the staking pool balance with the last epoch rewards:
 ```
 near call <POOL_ID> ping '{}' --accountId <OWNER_ID>
 ```